shubham08gupta/shubham08gupta.github.io/README.md

 3. Create a new repository like yourgithubname/yourgithubname.github.io.
 For eg: my github id is shubham08gupta.
 So I created a new repository with a name as shubham08gupta/`shubham08gupta.github.io`.
 4. [Optional] create a branch called `gh-pages`.
 5. Push the code in your created repository.
 If you've created a `gh-pages` branch, check the repository settings page and select `gh-pages` branch.
 6. Check your brand new site at http://yourgithubname.github.io/.
-It may take a several minutes to generate the site.
+It may take several minutes to generate the site.

 Still facing problems?
-Check official website- [https://pages.github.com/](https://pages.github.com/)
+Check the official website- [https://pages.github.com/](https://pages.github.com/)